USMLE Step 3: All You Need to Know

 2. Is the USMLE Step 3 Required for Residency?

 No, most students take the USMLE Step 3 exam after their first year of residency.
-However, Step 2 of the USMLE is often required for admissions to a residency program.
+However, Step 2 of the USMLE is often required for admission to a residency program.

 3. Is the USMLE Step 3 Hard?

-Yes, Step 3 of the USMLE is longer than both previous exams (two days in length) and consists of 412 multiple choice questions as well as 13 case simulation questions.
+Yes, Step 3 of the USMLE is longer than both previous exams (two days in length) and consists of 412 multiple-choice questions as well as 13 case simulation questions.
 However, you shouldn’t have a hard time with the exam if you are well-prepared.
-The test has an overall pass-rate of 97%.
+The test has an overall pass rate of 90%.

 4. How Long Is the USMLE Step 3?